Google Analytics Book: Gordon Choi's Analytics Book

+My name is Gordon Choi.
 I’ve practically reviewed and/or implemented 100+ Google Analytics accounts for different websites.
-I have written the Analytics Book (which is mainly about how to use Google Analytics and its technical setup), and am sharing the entire book’s content on my website.
+I’ve written a Google Analytics Book, “Gordon Choi’s Analytics Book”, which is mainly about how to use Google Analytics and its technical setup.
+I’m sharing the entire book’s content on my website.

 Define the strategies on how you want the user behavior data of your website to be aggregated or segmented.
 Your setup strategies decide how you want the data to appear in the reports.